CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 General/SafeHaven5.1.1-Release-Notes.md

 - Introduce the Azure Statistics tab in the GUI
 - Allow the automatically LRA installation using a non-Administrator username
 - Fixed power operation bug in failback
+- Fixed a bug where changes to email configuration is not effective until the CMS manager service is restarted

 ### Upgrade Path